Emergency room or urgent care?

 • Passing out or fainting

-• Severe chest pain or pressure
+• Severe chest pain, pressure or a suspected heart attack

-• Severe injury of the head, neck or spine
+• Severe head, neck or spine injury

 • Sudden lack of ability to speak, see, walk or move

-• Sudden weakness or droopiness on one side of the body
+• Sudden weakness or droopiness on one side of the body or suspected stroke

 • Heavy bleeding